-This enabled us to work together as a school to provide school supplies to the above children.
-We provided school supplies in addition to books on entrepreneurship to empower children on their future paths.4 schools 5 classes students and teachers received the school supplies generously donated by the students and families of my school.
+This enabled us to work together as a school to provide school supplies to children in Liberia.
+We provided school supplies in addition to books on entrepreneurship to empower children on their future paths.
+Approximately, 4 schools, 5 classes students and teachers received the school supplies generously donated by the students and families of my school.
 How might you be able to continue to help others in need locally or globally?

 What is life?
 Going to work or school, coming home, doing our homework, going to our extracurricular activities, having dinner, going to sleep, and then starting the same routine the next day?
-No that can’t be it??
 There has to be so much more.

 Maybe life is what happens in between those activities?
 The moments that you remember at the end of day.
 So what are those moments?
 Making a new friend, helping a peer or team-mate to succeed on a task, taking the time to really have a conversation with someone.
 It seems that what matters most in those moments is the connection to someone who you helped and who likely helped you.
 These moments define you as a person.

 We only have one life.
 What matters most is how you choose to live it.
 These choices might include who your friends are, what you choose to read and listen to so that your world opens up, how you contribute to your school or community, your choice of career, how you will empower those around you, and how you stay true to your dreams.
 These choices are opportunities to create memories.
 The question is what you will be remembered for?